NickLiffen/ghas-enablement/README.md

 - [Node v16](https://nodejs.org/en/download/) or higher installed.
 - [Yarn](https://yarnpkg.com/)\*
 - [TypeScript](https://www.typescriptlang.org/download)
-- [Git](https://git-scm.com/downloads) installed on the user's machine running this tool.
+- [Git](https://git-scm.com/downloads) installed on the (user's) machine running this tool.
-- Someone who has at least admin access over the repositories they want to enable Code Scanning on.
-Or, access to GitHub App credentails which has access to the repositories you want to enable Code Scanning on
+- A Personal Access Token (PAT) that has at least admin access over the repositories they want to enable Code Scanning on or GitHub App credentials which have access to the repositories you want to enable Code Scanning on.
 - Some basic software development skills, e.g., can navigate their way around a terminal or command prompt.

 * You can use `npm` but for the sake of this `README.md`; we are going to standardise the commands on yarn.
-These are easily replacable though with `npm` commands.
+These are easily replaceable though with `npm` commands.

 ## Set up Instructions